DrAdrianDC/Chemistry-with-Python/When_ML_models-learn_Chemistry/Drug-Toxicity-Prediction/README.md

 ### Overview

+Predicting whether a chemical compound will heal or harm remains one of the great challenges in pharmacology and toxicology.
+But as toxicity datasets grow and machine learning tools mature, researchers are developing models that can anticipate biological risk with remarkable precision.
+This shift marks a quiet revolution — moving toxicity testing from the petri dish to the realm of data-driven prediction.

 The main goal of the present work is to present a pathway for implementing a neural network model for toxicity prediction.

 This project predicts **molecular toxicity** from **SMILES** strings using **RDKit** to generate molecular fingerprints and a **deep neural network** built with TensorFlow/Keras.